 We chose to wrap up our first blog post(!) with our most popular project.
 The love for coffee is universal and a Nespresso capsule detector can be an amazing gadget to help you choose a capsule.

-The mechanism behind the operation of the project is that the RGB light sensor reads the brightness levels of the red, green and blue color channel and sends them to the Arduino which will recognize your capsule basing on the code predefined values.
-In this case, circuito.io is still important in helping you every step of the way from what you need to every step.
+The mechanism behind the operation of the project is that the RGB light sensor reads the brightness levels of the red, green and blue color channel and sends them to the Arduino, which will recognize your capsule based on the predefined values in the code.
 The components needed include an RGB light sensor, Arduino pro mini, wall adapter, power supply and serial enabled LCD.
-Generate the Bill of materials, schematics, and codes from Circuito automatically and you will be ready to put it together.
-Follow the instructions on our tutorial on Hackster.io to join your circuit and code it before 3D printing the capsule container.
-Assemble them together and voila, you have a Nespresso capsule detector.
+Follow the instructions on our tutorial to put together your circuit and download the sample code.
+Then download the project code from Github, and 3D print the packaging.
+Assemble them together and voila, you have a coffee capsule color detector.

 So now that you have a little bit more information about how this whole Arduino thing work, it's time to get started!
 Take a moment to prepare your working environment, and making sure that you have everything you need before you sit down to work.
 The first few projects may be challenging, but it opens up a world of creative possibilities!
 It's amazing!